spryker/spryker-docs/docs/dg/dev/backend-development/running-production.md

 ## Back Office security

 Back Office Application based on the Zed Application layer contains the business logic of your application and heavy backend calculations.
 Also, the Back Office Application provides full control over the data through UI.
-Even with good ACL use, the Back Office contains sensitive data which must be secured in Internet.
+Even with good ACL use, the Back Office contains sensitive data which must be secured in the internet.

 {% info_block warningBox "System requirement" %}

-To protect the application and user data, the Back Office Application must be secured in an Internet.
+To protect the application and user data, the Back Office Application must be secured in the internet.
+The following options are available by default:
-We provide the following options:
-- Basic Auth,
+- Basic Auth
-- IP white-listing.
+- IP allowlisting

 {% endinfo_block %}